brielin/WWER/README.md

 ## Welch-weighted Egger regression (WWER)
-This github repo contains the code for the analyses described in ``Welch-weighted Egger regression reduces false positives in Mendlian randomization due to correlated pleiotropy''.
+This github repo contains the code for the analyses described in ``Welch-weighted Egger regression reduces false positives in Mendelian randomization due to correlated pleiotropy''.

 The primary method functions are `WWER::welch_test()` which is used to calculate